toxicariyan/toxicariyan/README.md

 <ul>
   Hey 👋🏻,

-<p> I am Taseen.I am lazy person who love to surf online.
+<p> I am Ariyan.I am lazy person who love to surf online.
 I dunno any programming language yet but i know how to build and design website, still noob though.
 My hobby is trying to make things related to IT sector.
 But i get bord after accomplishing that so i throw it away after sometime.
 Love to do little things like building website, cracking android app, sometime video editing, helping my online friends and more. </p>

   <li>🌱 I’m currently trying to learn.</li>
   <li>😄 Pronouns: He/Him</li>
-  <li> 🌲  <a href="https://tas33n.github.io"> View My Linktree</a></li>
+  <li> 🌲  <a href="toxicariyan.github.io"> View My Linktree</a></li>
 </ul>

 <br>